 Another reason your air conditioner has a lot of problems is that it might be too old and too worn out.
 If your system is more than a decade old and has constant issues, it may be more cost-effective to replace it than to fix it.
 This is not always the case, of course, and only an HVAC professional will be able to tell you the best course of action to take.

-Whatever the reason for a cooling system malfunction, home and business owners should contact a certified cooling technician to ensure that their system is running properly.
+Whatever the reason for a cooling system malfunction, home and business owners should contact a certified air conditioning repair professional to ensure that their system is running properly.